Evaluating Standard Feature Sets Towards Increased Generalisability and Explainability of ML-based Network Intrusion Detection: Introduction

-Currently, ML-based NIDSs are offered as a complex 'black-box' that achieve promising detection results on certain datasets.
-The complexity of ML models makes them hard to explain the rationale behind the predictions made.
+Moreover, we also examine the lack of understanding of internal ML operations \cite{arrieta2020explainable}.
+Currently, ML-based NIDSs are offered as a complex `black-box' \cite{mcgovern2019making} that achieves promising detection results on datasets.
+The complexity of ML models makes it hard to explain the reasoning behind the predictions made.
 Consequently, organisations are reluctant to trust ML decisions in a highly sensitive area such as intrusion detection \cite{amarasinghe2018toward}.
-Therefore, eXplainable Artificial Intelligence (XAI) methods are being applied in modern systems to explain and interpret the decisions made by ML models.
+Therefore, eXplainable Artificial Intelligence (XAI) methods are being applied in modern systems \cite{adadi2018peeking} to explain and interpret the decisions made by ML models.
 Explainable ML outputs can help maintain and troubleshoot the deployment of an ML-based NIDS by understanding and modifying the factors contributing to the model's decision.
-Moreover, the datasets used in the evaluation stage of such systems are often generated with a unique set of data features.
-Thus, evaluating a learning model's detection capability using a targeted feature set across multiple datasets is limited.
-This removes the conclusion that the model's performance will generalise across network environments and attack types.
+The classification results have been explained by calculating the Shapley value of each feature using the SHapley Additive exPlanations (SHAP) methodology \cite{lundberg2017unified}.
+SHAP measures the contribution and impact of each data feature towards the influence of the model's decision \cite{lundberg2017unified}.
+This will aid in the identification of key features utilised in the model's prediction and assist in the explanation of ML decisions.